Oklahoma Electrical License: How to Become a Licensed Electrician in Oklahoma

 Oklahoma's Employment Security Commission predicts a 15% increase in the number of electrician jobs available in the state through 2024.
 The average Oklahoma electrician earns about $21 per hour, or $44,000 per year.

-There are many benefits you’ll see from pursuing an Oklahoma electrician license:
+There are many benefits to pursuing an Oklahoma electrician license:

-Most importantly, Oklahoma requires a state license to legally perform electrical work.
+Most important, Oklahoma requires a state license to legally perform electrical work.

 A trade license provides proof of your experience and skill.